 Relationships, like cocks, condoms and musical instruments, come in all varieties.

 Some people have relationships with one person.
-Some have relationships with a few other people but only share feelings and sex with one partner, while others like to be more liberal about sex and relationships.
+Some have relationships with a few other people but only share certain feelings and sex with one partner, while others like to be more liberal about sex and relationships.
 For many people, condom usage is a regular part of the relationship’s equation, so they just carry on using them.
-Condoms are also a great way for HIV positives and HIV negatives to have sex and relationships with each other.
+Others may choose to discard condoms with one or more partners according to what they know of their partners’ HIV status, while maintaining condom use with other partner(s).